devharshthakur/portfolio/README.md

 ---

 <p align="center">
-  Made with ❤️ using Next.js and TypeScript
+  Made using Next.js and TypeScript
 </p>

 ---